-By signing below, I agree to abide by all conditions of the Stockton AB 617 Community Steering Committee Charter.
-I also agree to the following principles, goals and expected conduct to demonstrate how agencies, communities and other stakeholders working in concert can achieve meaningful improvements in air quality in the Stockton AB 617 Community:
+By signing below, I agree to abide by all conditions of the Southwest Stockton Community Steering Committee Charter.
+I also agree to the following principles, goals and expected conduct to demonstrate how agencies, communities and other stakeholders working in concert can achieve meaningful improvements in air quality in the Southwest Stockton Community:

-- Adopt and support the principles of ensuring improved air quality in Stockton AB 617 Community: - Our goal is to identify and remedy local air pollution impacts and associated health risk exposures to people who live, work and play in and around the Stockton AB 617 Community.
-We are committed to working collectively and cooperatively with all stakeholders within the community-local residents, businesses and organizations, youth groups, schools, local, regional and State governments, health agencies and faith-based organizations-to ensure all represented parties and interested members of the public are heard. - Provide strategic guidance, vision, and oversight including: - Informing the development of the Monitoring Plan and CERP for the Stockton AB 617 Community - o Using data to inform strategy development analysis - Tracking progress of the work using agreed-upon indicators at Steering Committee and subcommittee levels - Identifying fair, effective and feasible goals to bring about reduced health risk in Stockton AB 617 Community - Provide leadership and accountability by: - o Identifying obstacles to achieving the goal and develop solutions to overcome them - Considering how my own organization or those in my network can align to the common goals and principles of the Steering Committee - Serving as a vocal champion of the collective effort in the Steering Committee - To work towards consensus while recognizing that not everyone will agree on every issue and to resolve conflicts in a positive, swift and constructive manner - Play an active role by: - Actively participating in the regularly scheduled meetings - Reviewing available materials prior to meetings and coming prepared for engaged discussion, active listening, and respectful dialogue - Committing to monthly Steering Committee meetings and a few hours of preparation in between.
+Adopt and support the principles of ensuring improved air quality in Southwest Stockton:

+Our goal is to identify and remedy local air pollution impacts and associated health risk exposures to people who live, work and play in and around Southwest Stockton.
+We are committed to working collectively and cooperatively with all stakeholders within the community-local residents, businesses and organizations, youth groups, schools, local, regional and State governments, health agencies and faith-based organizations-to ensure all represented parties and interested members of the public are heard.

+• Provide strategic guidance, vision, and oversight including:

+- Informing the development of the Monitoring Plan and CERP for the community of Southwest Stockton - Using data to inform strategy development analysis - Tracking progress of the work using agreed-upon indicators at Steering Committee and subcommittee levels - Identifying fair, effective and feasible goals to bring about reduced health risk in Southwest Stockton

+Provide leadership and accountability by:

+- Identifying obstacles to achieving the goal and develop solutions to overcome them - Considering how my own organization or those in my network can align to the common goals and principles of the Steering Committee - Serving as a vocal champion of the collective effort in the Steering Committee - To work towards consensus while recognizing that not everyone will agree on every issue and to resolve conflicts in a positive, swift and constructive manner

+• Play an active role by:

+- Actively participating in the regularly scheduled meetings - Reviewing available materials prior to meetings and coming prepared for engaged discussion, active listening, and respectful dialogue - Committing to monthly Steering Committee meetings and a few hours of preparation in between.
 Attending occasional community town hall meetings to share the work of the Steering Committee.